Gilleece/Woodford-3d-milestone-4/README.md

 1. [Google Fonts](https://fonts.google.com/)
     - I used Google Fonts to provide the font used sitewide.
 1. [SQLite3](https://www.sqlite.org/releaselog/3_32_3.html)
-    - I used sqlite as database during development.
+    - I used sqlite as the database during development.
 1. [PostgreSQL](https://www.postgresql.org/)
     - I used PostgreSQL as the database for live deployment.
 1. [Stripe](https://stripe.com/)